-- ▶ Employees who are offered health benefits generally elect to take up the coverage.
-In 2013, 80% of eligible workers take up coverage when it is offered to them, which is similar to the 81% reported last year (Exhibit 3.2). - The likelihood of a worker accepting a firm's offer of coverage also varies by workforce wage level.
+- Employees who are offered health benefits generally elect to take up the coverage.
+In 2013, 80% of eligible workers take up coverage when it is offered to them, which is similar to the 81% reported last year (Exhibit 3.2).2 - The likelihood of a worker accepting a firm's offer of coverage also varies by workforce wage level.
 Eligible employees in firms with a lower proportion of lower-wage workers are more likely to take up coverage (81%) than eligible employees in firms with a higher proportion of lower-wage workers (35% or more of workers earn \$23,000 or less annually) (68%) (Exhibit 3.4).
-Similar patterns are seen in firms with a higher proportion of younger workers, with workers in these firms being less likely to take up coverage than those in firms with a smaller share of younger workers (70% vs. 81%).
+Similar patterns are seen in firms with a higher proportion of younger workers, with workers in these firms being less likely to take up coverage than those in firms with a smaller share of younger workers (70% vs. 81%). - Almost nine out of ten workers at public employers who offer health benefits take up coverage (89%).
+However, workers at private for-profit employers are significantly less likely to do so - only 77% of these workers take up coverage (Exhibit 3.4).